janderland/fql/readme.md

 FDBQ provides a query language and an alternative client API for Foundation DB.
 Some things this project aims to achieve are:

+- [x] Provide a query language for FDB.
 - [x] Provide a textual description of key-value schemas.
-- [x] Provide an intuitive query language for FDB.
 - [x] Provide a Go API which is structurally equivalent to the query language.
+- [ ] Standardize the encoding of [primitives](#primitives) as FDB values.
-- [ ] Improve the ergonomics of the FoundationDB API.
+- [ ] Simplify the ergonomics of the FoundationDB API.
     - [ ] Gracefully handle multi-transaction range-reads.
     - [ ] Gracefully handle transient errors.
+- [ ] Provide an environment for exploring FDB data.
-- [ ] Standardize the encoding of primitives (int, float, bool) as FDB values.
+- [ ] Save and load subsets of FDB data with a single-file format.

 ## Building & Running

 ### Without Docker

 With the Foundation DB client library (>= v6.2.0) and Go (>= v1.20) installed,
 you can simply run `go build` in the root of this repo.
+This will create an `fdbq` binary in the root of the repo.

 ### Docker Environment